Some answers to commonly asked questions about sleep by Andrew Phillips

 Melatonin also has a phase resetting effect on the circadian clock, which is why it is also sometimes recommended for jet-lag.
 The phase resetting is considerably weaker than that caused by light, and the response is roughly opposite to that of light: melatonin doses in the biological morning cause phase delay and melatonin doses in the evening cause phase advance.

-Yes.
 You can be more efficient in phase resetting your rhythm through correctly timing light exposure, and you can begin this process before you begin traveling.
 But ultimately, you have to shift your rhythm, and that takes time.
 There is some evidence that meal timing can shift the timing of circadian rhythms in other species, possibly by changing the timing of circadian clocks in other organs (since there are circadian clocks in almost every cell in the body).
-But this has never been validated as a method for reducing jet-lag in humans.

 That depends entirely on what you are trying to achieve.
 As I mentioned, the timing of your circadian clock is primarily determined by light.
 In terms of phase resetting, it doesn't care a whole lot whether you are lying awake or asleep in the dark.
 But it cares a whole lot if you turn the light on during the night.
 A nap during the day can help to alleviate fatigue, but it may also make it more difficult to get to sleep at night.
 This would probably be a big issue if you were trying to shift your schedule earlier each day.
 But if your goal was to shift your schedule later each day, then it may help you to stay up longer that night.